 The Credit Agreement is secured by substantially all of the assets of SIR and most of its subsidiaries, which are also guarantors.
 The Partnership and the Fund have not guaranteed the Credit Agreement.
 The Credit Agreement qualifies as "permitted indebtedness" within the meaning of the agreements between the Fund, the Partnership and SIR, and as a result the Fund and the Partnership have, as contemplated in the existing agreements, subordinated and postponed their claims against SIR to the claims of the Lender.
 The terms of the subordination are as contemplated in the previous agreements between the Fund, the Partnership and SIR.
-This subordination includes a subordination of the Partnership's rights under the License and Royalty Agreement between the Partnership and SIR whereby the Partnership licenses to SIR the right to use trademarks and related intellectual property in return for royalty payments based on revenues and is effected pursuant to the terms of an Intercreditor Agreement which replaced the previous Amended and Restated Subordination and Postponement Agreement.
+This subordination includes a subordination of the Partnership's rights under the License and Royalty Agreement between the Partnership and SIR whereby the Partnership licenses to SIR the right to use trademarks and related intellectual property in return for royalty payments based on revenues and is effected pursuant to the terms of an Intercreditor Agreement.